-A study of the applications of mathematics to topics in finance.
-Topics include: simple interest, bank discount, compound interest, percentages, percents of change, markup and mark down, types of annuities, problem solving, consumer credit, and depreciation.
+A study of the applications of Mathematics to topics in finance.
+Topics include: percentages, percents of change, markup and markdown, simple interest, bank discount, compound interest, types of annuities, problem solving, consumer credit and depreciation.
 Three hours lecture per week.
-Not Math Credit for AA or AS degrees.
-Prerequisite: Intermediate Algebra (MATH 106) or permission of instructor.
+Prerequisite: Intermediate Algebra (MATH 106) with a grade of C or better, or permission of instructor.